 8. GERALD MUSWAGON - LOST $10 MILLION

 In 1998, 42-year-old Gerald Muswagon of Winnipeg, Manitoba took home a $10 million prize from Canada’s national Lotto Super 7 draw.
 Unfortunately, his lucky day turned out to be the beginning of a fiery downward spiral.

 First, Muswagon bought a fleet of new cars for himself and his friends.
 He also bought a house where he hosted parties every night.
 He fuelled the party fire by buying his guests more alcohol and drugs than they could take.
 Locals still remember the day he purchased eight big-screen TVs for his buddies.
 In an attempt to go straight, Muswagon opened his own logging business—but it failed due to lack of sales.

-By October 2000, the lotto winner was looking for bigger thrills.
-Muswagon was clocked by police driving his new Chevrolet Silverado at a staggering 180 km/h (111 mph).
+By October 2000, Gerald Muswagon was looking for bigger thrills and was clocked by police driving his new Chevrolet Silverado at a staggering 180 km/h (111 mph).
 The stunt and ensuing police chase earned him three months in jail.
 In November 2002, Muswagon spent another three months in prison for sexual assault.